Model-independent constraints on generalized FLRW consistency relations with bootstrap-based symbolic regression: Introduction

 The increasing tensions among independent probes of especially late-time cosmology (see e.g. \cite{DiValentino:2021izs}) have motivated a shift from parameter fitting within the $\Lambda$CDM model, to direct tests of its underlying assumptions.
 Of particular interest are model-independent examinations of the large-scale geometry of spacetime which rely on comparing observationally reconstructed distance measures and the expansion rate with FLRW consistency relations, i.e., relations that must hold in any Friedmann-Lema\^{\i}tre-Robertson-Walker (FLRW) spacetime.
 Such consistency relations constitute powerful probes of the validity of the FLRW framework and thus the foundation of modern cosmology.
 In a companion letter, \cite{PRL}, we highlight a key limitation of these tests.
 They are derived assuming FLRW geometry.
 As a result, potential deviations from FLRW expectations cannot readily be interpreted physically.
 In \cite{PRL}, we overcome this limitation by deriving the FLRW consistency tests for general spacetimes and introducing a new density estimator that also functions as a $\Lambda$CDM test.
 These relations open the door to a new generation of genuinely diagnostic, model-independent cosmological tests.

 A central obstacle now becomes the handling of observational data.
 Applying our generalized consistency relations sensibly requires model-independent reconstructions of $d_A$, the line-of-sight expansion rate, $\mathcal{H}$, and their derivatives.
 The dominant approach for model-independent constraints in cosmology has become Gaussian Process regression (see e.g. \cite{GP1, GP2} for introductions to Gaussian Processes).
-Gaussian Process reconstructions are powerful, but rely on kernel choices and hyperparameters that can significantly influence the reconstructed functions and, especially, their derivatives \cite{kernel1, kernel2}.
+Gaussian Process reconstructions are powerful, but rely on kernel choices and hyperparameters that can significantly influence the reconstructed functions and, especially, their derivatives \cite{kernel1, kernel2, MAQSOOD2026140456} (see also \cite{GP_model} for considerations on Gaussian Process and model-dependence).
 These issues become increasingly important as precision cosmology moves toward diagnosing subtle geometric FLRW departures.
 In this work, we therefore introduce and explore a complementary non-parametric, model-independent method for reconstructing these quantities by combining symbolic regression with bootstrap uncertainty estimation.